 EDITORIAL POLICY AND FORMAT

-Authors are requested to examine recent issues of the Journal in order to conform to the general style of the journal.
+Authors are requested to examine recent issues of the Journal for general style of the journal.
 Papers are accepted for consideration at any time.
-Submitted manuscripts are accepted for review with the understanding that the same work has not been published, copyrighted or submitted for publication elsewhere and that all persons cited as a personal communication have consented to be cited.
+Submitted manuscripts are accepted for review with the understanding that the same work has not been published, copyrighted, or submitted for publication elsewhere and that all persons cited as a personal communication have consented to be cited.
 Additionally, submission of the manuscript is a representation that all the authors for the said manuscript and the institution where the research was carried out have approved its publication.
 Signed authorization will be required as appropriate.

-Submit names, email addresses, as well as the professional area of expertise of 4 possible reviewers who have agreed to review your manuscript.
+We request you submit names, email addresses, as well as the professional area of expertise of three potential reviewers of your manuscript.
 The reviewers must be outside the author’s institution, possess knowledge of current research in the area of study, and generally be professionally qualified to referee the paper.
 The peer reviewing process is the Editor’s responsibility, and the reviewers are selected at the discretion of the Editor.

 All authors are requested to conform to the following: